OpenGeoscience/geojs/docs/developers.rst

 checked against `ESLint <https://eslint.org/>`_ for uniform styling and strict for common errors patterns.
 The style rules for geojs are located in the ``.eslintrc`` file in the root of the repository.
-These tests are preformed automatically for every file added to the build; no additional configuration is required.
+These tests are performed automatically for every file added to the build; no additional configuration is required.
 You can check the code style by running ``npm run lint``.